-Another difference between the two sequences is the RF pulses for excitation: RUFIS used hard pulses, while 242 SPGR used shaped pulses used for slab-selective excitation.
-Differences in pulse shape, and flip angles, between RUFIS 243 and SPGR could contribute to magnetisation transfer effects, which have been shown to affect T1 measurements [40].
-244 The excitation profile in RUFIS was corrected for using a first order correction.
-However, as the readout direction 245 changes for each spoke, the effective flip angle at any point in space, except isocentre, will change over time.
-A first 246 order correction will make the effective flip angle equal to the average flip angle over time, and thus spin history effects 247 are neglected.
-The lower average B1+ efficiency and stronger effect of the excitation profile around the edges of the brain 248 could contribute to the difference in T1 in cortical GM between the two sequence.
-However, we also see a difference in 249 T1 in deep GM structures, suggesting a non-spatial phenomenon.
-250 properties of RUFIS arise naturally from the gradient ordering of the sequence, and so performance is not compromised.
-253 Previous studies have used RUFIS for silent imaging including T2-prepared fMRI [47], and structural imaging at 3T [31] 254 and 7T [9].
-Another silent ZTE sequence is Looping Star which uses gradient echoes for T_2^ weighted imaging [48].
-255 Our acoustic noise measurement showed no measurable increase in the sound pressure levels during RUFIS scanning 256 compared to background noise levels, similar to Alibek et al. [31].
-However, the quoted decibel values will differ 257 depending on the scan room environment and are not necessarily what the subject would experience inside the scanner.
-258 The acoustic noise will also change depending on scan parameters such as the TR and number of spokes.
-Nevertheless, 259 we do not envisage any greater acoustic disturbance than measured herein.
-260
+The stronger excitation profile around the edges of the brain could contribute to the difference in T_1 in cortical GM between the two sequence.
+However, we also see a difference in T_1 in deep GM structures, suggesting a non-spatial

+Various methods have been used for reducing the acoustic noise in MRI scanning, which broadly can be categorised as; hardware modifications [34, 35] or pulse sequence modifications, mainly through soft gradient pulses [36, 37, 38, 39].
+In contrast, the silent properties of RUFIS arise naturally from the gradient ordering of the sequence, and so performance is not compromised.
+Previous studies have used RUFIS for silent imaging including T2-prepared fMRI [40], and structural imaging at 3T [31] and 7T [9].
+Another silent ZTE sequence is Looping Star which uses gradient echoes for T2 weighted imaging [41].
+Our acoustic noise measurement showed no measurable increase in the sound pressure levels during RUFIS scanning compared to background noise levels, similar to Alibek et al. [31].
+However, the quoted decibel values will differ depending on the scan room environment and are not necessarily what the subject would experience inside the scanner.
+The acoustic noise will also change depending on scan parameters such as the TR and number of spokes.
+Nevertheless, we do not envisage any greater acoustic disturbance than measured herein.